Role of Police and Crown Counsel

 Role of Crown Counsel

 Prosecutors in British Columbia are known as Crown counsel.
-They are lawyers appointed and assigned to cases by the Criminal Justice Branch of the Ministry of Justice.
+They are lawyers appointed and assigned to cases by the Prosecution Service of the Ministry of Justice.
 The Public Prosecution Service of Canada (the federal Crown) prosecutes cases involving certain federal offences such as drug violations.

 Crown Independence and Responsibilities